Elendev/composer-push/README.md

  $ composer require elendev/nexus-composer-push
  ```

+**Important note**

+This plugin is deprecated, we highly recommend that you use `elendev/composer-push` now.

 ## Usage
 Many of the options are optional since they can be added directly to the `composer.json` file.
 ```bash